noir-lang/noir/docs/docs/guides/smart_contracts/testing_contracts/index.md

 You can also use the `assert_public_call_fails` or `assert_private_call_fails` methods on the `TestEnvironment` to check that a call fails.

 #include_code assert_public_fail /noir-projects/noir-contracts/contracts/token_contract/src/test/transfer_public.nr rust

+### All Cheatcodes

+You can find the full list of cheatcodes available in the TXE [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/test/helpers/cheatcodes.nr)